top of page

 Class A Fire-Rated Shingles vs. Fireworks: What You Need to Know

-Many asphalt shingles, including those from CertainTeed, our preferred manufacturer, carry a Class A fire rating, the highest level of fire resistance for roofing materials.
+Many modern, premium asphalt shingles (including the CertainTeed shingles we use) carry a Class A fire rating, the highest level of fire resistance for roofing materials.
 That’s good news for your home.
 But even Class A shingles can’t prevent damage if debris ignites or sits smoldering on the surface.
 Especially when combined with summer heat and dry conditions.
 It’s still smart to prepare and inspect.

 Are Solar Panels or Solar Roofs at Risk from Fireworks?

-If your property has traditional rack-mounted solar panels, it's worth knowing that exposed wiring or junction boxes could, in rare cases, be affected by firework debris.
-You should never attempt to inspect or touch solar components yourself.
-When in doubt, call your installer.
+If your property has conventional rack-mounted solar panels, the exposed wiring or junction boxes can be affected by firework debris.

-Sun Vault Roofing's solar-integrated roofing systems use low-profile shingles with no external racking or wiring on the roof surface, which means fewer points of vulnerability.
-It’s just one more reason solar roofing can be a smart, safe upgrade.
+Sun Vault Roofing's solar-integrated roofing systems use low-profile shingles with no exposed wiring, which means fewer points of vulnerability.
+It’s just one more reason solar roofing can be a smart, safe upgrade . . . especially if you enjoy being the envy of the neighborhood night sky.

 Is Firework Damage to Your Roof Covered by Insurance?